minprog/exercises/writing/linear/index.md

 ### Declarations

-Near the top of the file, right after the `include`‘s you see the declaration of the functions you will have to implement.
-Here we just tell the compiler that these function will be implemented later in the file.
+Near the top of the file, right after the `include`s you see the declaration of the functions you will have to implement.
+Here we just tell the compiler that these functions will be implemented later in the file.

     bool search(int value, int values[], int size);